jpmintz01/oTree/README.md

 To do before experiment:
 - control participant win/lose ratio or score by "faking it" vs controlling adversary's choices?
 - Make results pages better
-- add who participant is playing AGAINST to the wait pages
+- add who participant is playing AGAINST to the wait page in RPS
 - fix participant player number in RPS
 - fix advisor player number in RPS
 - Fix counterbalancing in demo version (if required)